 I would say the aroma in the air kept pushing me forward as I wasn’t in control of my legs anymore.
 For a brief moment I forgot about my phobia for crowded places.
 All I could think about was ‘look for a brand your familiar with and your good to go’, oh my!
 I found myself headed straight for the Wilson’s lemonade drink stand, afterwards to breakfast by Eros, I walked back again straight to jamo Afrique kitchen, to be frank I was literally confused.
 Life on a budget means having a plan on what to eat and when to eat.
 GTB Food and Drink fair had to be the biggest food party in Nigeria.

 The best part is all the food kept replenishing it self.
 I digested a bowl of asun that kept speaking to me ‘get more get more’ I nearly fell for the trick of the devil when my mind said to me, your on a diet so I disregarded the asun.
 Trust me, I am trying my best not to make you salivate, I just can’t help it.
 I fully anticipate the homecoming of #gtfoodanddrink 2018, am headed to go buy myself a peny box for the sole aim of eating lavishly come 2018 by Gods grace.
 Until then it’s lots of love from me.

 Did you miss all this?
 Not to worry, we got you covered.
 Head over to our insta story for more. #SPICETV #gtfoodanddrink #foodfestival #carnival #foodie #healthyfood #africanfood #continentalfood #masterclass #chef #cuisine

-A post shared by SPICE Fashion Channel (@spicetvafrica) on
+A post shared by Fashion & Lifestyle Channel (@spicetvafrica) on